Business Customs

 * Many private companies are moving towards a shorter break in the middle of the day, with the close of business brought forward to 17:00.

-The following religious holidays are also observed.
+Several religious holidays are also observed.
 Actual dates are based on the lunar calendar and vary from year to year (o/a = on or about).
+The following dates are for 2026

 Depending on the legal status of non-residents, temporary entry of materials and personal belongings is permitted.
-Companies and individuals should verify regulations applicable to their specific status before attempting to bring items into Tunisia.
+Companies and individuals should verify applicable regulations before attempting to bring items into Tunisia.